dipan29/Logistic-Visualizer/README.md

 **Chaos Map** (Bifurcations) have been added.

 #### [DEMO](https://logistic-visualizer.netlify.app/) of the application.
-To know more about the project and understand various parts of the graphs, make sure to read the **(About Section)(https://logistic-visualizer.netlify.app/about)**.
+To know more about the project and understand various parts of the graphs, make sure to read the **[About Section](https://logistic-visualizer.netlify.app/about)**.

 ## Contributions Welcomed